-Although it remains rather a taboo subject, vaginal dryness can happen at any time in a woman’s life but is more likely to occur during menopause and postmenopause.
-Vaginal Dryness at menopause is one of the most common, upsetting, irritating symptoms and one which needs to be talked about more freely.
+Although it remains rather a taboo subject, vaginal dryness can happen at any time in a woman’s life but is more likely to occur during perimenopause and postmenopause.
+Vaginal Dryness is one of the most common, upsetting, irritating symptoms and one which needs to be talked about more freely.

 Vaginal Dryness Menopause – abnormal dryness of the vagina, caused by a lack of natural lubrication.

 Vaginal Atrophy – (Atrophic Vaginitis) is inflammation of the vagina and the outer urinary tract.

 You have reached menopause when you have not had a period for a full 12 months.
 From then on you are in the postmenopause phase of your life.

 In addition to vaginal problems, you may experience other symptoms such as hot flushes and night sweats, irregular periods, loss of libido and mood changes.